Hello and welcome!

 In 2012 I co-founded Data Fusion Consultants, a start-up offering statistical consultancy, custom-made data analysis and training for a broad variety of clients, which I directed until 2020.
 I work as a scientific consultant with museums, writers, film makers and artists, providing the help and support they need to make their artistic creations scientifically sound.

 Between 2013 and 2017 I have been an STFC Public Engagement Fellow, in which capacity I designed and ran the public engagement programme The Hands-On Universe.
 My award-winning first book for the public, The Edge of the Sky (Basic Books) explains the Universe (‘All-There-Is’) using only the most common 1,000 words in English.
-For my book I was named by Foreign Policy one of the 100 Global Thinkers 2014.
+For this book I was named by Foreign Policy one of the 100 Global Thinkers 2014.
 I was awarded the 2020 Annie Maunder Medal of the Royal Astronomical Society for my work in public engagement.
+My latest book, STARBORN, has been named a BBC Radio 4 book of the week.

 Biographical sketch

-I was born and grew up in the Italian speaking part of Switzerland.
-After obtaining an MSc(Hons) in Physics from ETH Zurich and a PhD in Theoretical Physics from the University of Geneva, I moved to Oxford where I was the Lockyer Fellow of the Royal Astronomical Society at Oxford University, and a Junior Fellow of St Anne’s, before being appointed at Imperial College in 2008.
-Since 2020, I am also an associate professor at SISSA.
+Roberto was born and grew up in the Italian-speaking part of Switzerland.
+After obtaining an MSc(Hons) in Physics from ETH Zurich and a PhD in Theoretical Physics from the University of Geneva, he moved to Oxford, where he was the Lockyer Fellow of the Royal Astronomical Society at Oxford University and a Junior Fellow of St Anne’s College.
+In 2008, he was appointed at Imperial College London, where he became Professor of Astrostatistics in 2019.
+In 2020, he moved to SISSA to establish a new Data Science group and PhD programme.
+He is currently a Professor of Theoretical Physics at SISSA, where he leads the Data Science group, a visiting Professor at Imperial College London, and the Director of the Interdisciplinary Lab at SISSA.

-Named by Foreign Policy one of the 100 Global Thinkers 2014 in the “Chroniclers” category, I am a recipient of the Lord Kelvin Award of the British Association for the Advancement of Science, of the Michelson Prize of Case Western Reserve University, the Chair Georges Lemaître of the Université Catholique de Louvain 2018 and of several awards for excellence in education and societal engagement at Imperial College London.
-I am hugely honoured to have received the 2020 Annie Maunder Medal of the Royal Astronomical Society for my work in promoting public understanding of astronomy and cosmology.
+Named by Foreign Policy as one of the 100 Global Thinkers of 2014 in the “Chroniclers” category, he is a recipient of the Lord Kelvin Award of the British Association for the Advancement of Science, the Michelson Prize of Case Western Reserve University, the Chair Georges Lemaître of the Université Catholique de Louvain in 2018, and several awards for excellence in education and societal engagement at Imperial College London.
+He was deeply honoured to receive the 2020 Annie Maunder Medal of the Royal Astronomical Society for his work in promoting public understanding of astronomy and cosmology.

-I am a fellow of the Royal Astronomical Society, a member of the Swiss Society for Astronomy and Astrophysics, a member of the International Astronomical Union, a senior fellow of the Higher Education Academy, a member of the International Society for Bayesian Analysis and a Next Einstein Fellow at the African Institute for Mathematical Studies in Cape Town.
+He is a Fellow of the Royal Astronomical Society, a member of the Swiss Society for Astronomy and Astrophysics, a member of the International Astronomical Union, a Senior Fellow of the Higher Education Academy, a member of the International Society for Bayesian Analysis, and a Next Einstein Fellow at the African Institute for Mathematical Studies in Cape Town.

-I currently live with my wife and our two young children near Trieste, Italy in the Karst region, a plateau nestled between the sparkling Mediterranean sea and lush forests.
+Roberto lives with his wife and their two young children near Trieste, Italy, in the Karst region, a plateau nestled between the sparkling Mediterranean Sea and lush forests.

 Roberto Trotta – CV (August 2024)